Rix565/GroundScratch/README.md

 `git clone https://github.com/Rix565/GroundScratch/`

-Go to the newly created GroundScratch folder and modify the settings part of the main.py file (in the future, settings will be separated in a settings.py file)
+Go to the newly created GroundScratch folder and modify the settings.py file.

 Run this command to install all the dependencies:

 `pip install flask flask-login flask-cors`

-Finally, run this command (the 8080 port must be open):
+Finally, run this command (the 8080 port (or the port you set) must be open):

 `python main.py`